whamcloud/Online-Help/docs/Install_Guide/guide.md

 1. Configure LNET on the client.

-2. Launch Intel® Manager for Lustre\* software and login as administrator.
+2. Launch Manager for Lustre\* software and login as administrator.
 Go to the manager GUI to obtain mount point
     information: